 These sweet cards from DIY Network with hearts and stripes will fit into any wedding style, no matter how formal or casual.
 Each place card can be customized with a guest's name and table number before printing.Continue to 5 of 8 below.

 05 of 08

 Martha Stewart Weddings has designed some beautiful wedding place cards that come in black, gray, brown, orange, and blue.

 If you're concerned about things looking too "matchy," don't fret: these place cards come in slightly different designs so you can have a seamless style without getting bored.

 07 of 08

-These lovely cards from The Budget Savvy Bride come in gray, black, and navy.
-Adorable stripes decorate the top of the place card, with room for the guests' name at the bottom.
+These lovely cards from the Budget Savvy Bride come in gray, black, and navy.
+Adorable stripes decorate the top of the place card, with room for the guests' names at the bottom.
 When you print out these place cards, they are arranged six per page.
 You can add your guests' names before or after printing.

 08 of 08